< Our insights

 Outline objectives

-For marketing awards, proof of success becomes redundant without objectives.
+For marketing excellence awards, proof of success becomes redundant without objectives.
 So towards the start of your entry, clearly outline what the aims and objectives were.
 Then, when it comes to proof of success, ensure the data you choose aligns with the objectives.
 If one of your objectives was to increase the engagement rate on LinkedIn, and you tell the judges about an increase in followers, you’re using up the word count delivering irrelevant information.
 For example, when building the flow app for Deutsche Bank, our objective was to achieve 3,000 downloads in the first five months – which we achieved in just three.
 This is the sort of data that does extremely well in award entries and, as such, this app is multi-award-winning.

 Showcase stunning visuals